Nuitka/Nuitka-website/doc/posts/nuitka-release-0529.rst

    ``depends.exe`` that wasn't populated on new installs.

 -  Refinements for CPython test suites to become more stable in results.
-   Some tests occasionally fail to clean up, or might do indetermistic outputs, or are not relevant at all.
+   Some tests occasionally fail to clean up, or might do indeterministic outputs, or are not relevant at all.

 -  The tests don't use the runners, but more often do ``-m nuitka`` to